Copyright © The University of Texas Medical Branch. Please review our site policies and required links.

 The following information is provided to assist you as you prepare for admission to candidacy and write your thesis or dissertation.
 Most of the information in this document is equally applicable to doctoral and masters students.
 Differences or exceptions will be indicated by the applicable degree abbreviation.
 It would be prudent for you to read an entire section to be certain you are familiar with the rules and regulations that apply.
 Note that "dissertation" always refers to doctoral students, "thesis" or "capstone" to masters students.
-There are four different masters-level degrees awarded by the graduate school: (1) the Master of Science (MS) degree, (2) the Master of Arts (MA) degree, (3) the Master of Medical Science (MMS) degree and (4) the Masters of Public Health (MPH) degree.
-In addition, a link to Proquest Dissertation Services is provided to aid you with answers to other questions you might have concerning your dissertation preparation.
+There are two different masters-level degrees awarded by the graduate school: (1) the Master of Science (MS) degree and (2) the Master of Medical Science (MMS) degree.

 Each doctoral program administers a written qualifying examination to determine the student’s mastery of his/her chosen field.
 Some programs also may have an oral component of this examination.
 This examination is ordinarily taken after the major portion of the course work has been completed.
 Part of the qualifying examination may include the student’s demonstration of familiarity with and preparation for an independent research project on which the dissertation will be based.
 Successful completion of the qualifying examination is prerequisite to application for candidacy.
 Ordinarily, this examination should be completed no later than 1.5 years after matriculation.
 The student’s program director certifies successful completion of the qualifying examination by signing the application for admission to candidacy form.